jrevels/MixedModeBroadcastAD.jl/README.md

 Do not depend on this package's implementation; it is merely example code and will not be maintained for any practical usage.

-The dependencies on which the test last passed are recored in `deps.json`.
+The dependencies on which the test last passed are recorded in `deps.json`.
 These are processed using the `dependencies.jl` script, which understands the following options:

 - `-v`: verify the package state